-Human growth hormone is naturally produced by the pituitary gland within the body, and is responsible for the regeneration of cells.
+Human growth hormone is naturally produced by the pituitary gland within the body and is responsible for the regeneration of cells.
 Without this hormone, the body would be unable to increase either muscle mass or bone density and the health of all tissues would suffer, including that of the internal organs.

 Although it’s a vital component in the human body, after secretion, HGH stays active in the bloodstream for no more than a few minutes.
 However, this is sufficient time for the liver to metabolize it, converting HGH into IGF-1, a substance which has anabolic qualities.

-Fast-forwarding to the modern day, Human Growth Hormone is a common component for any body builder and is often used stacked with other supplements such as anabolic steroids.
+Fast-forwarding to the modern day, Human Growth Hormone is a common component for any bodybuilder and is often used stacked with other supplements such as anabolic steroids.

-HGH is not the cheapest supplement, and because it can take a while to see results, using it on its own is a more expensive route.
+This is not the cheapest supplement, and because it can take a while to see results, using it on its own is a more expensive route.

 Although it can be used as part of a bulking stack, it won’t produce the best results when used on its own to pack on the pounds.
 Modest gains are possible but the muscle mass will be lean and of superior quality, rather than sheer bulk.

-However, if HGH is being used for the purposes of cutting, it can be used on its own to great effect.
+However, if being used for the purposes of cutting, it can be used on its own to great effect.
 Once again, it may not be the cheapest choice but will produce lean, dry muscle while simultaneously shredding fat.